Big Pharma’s Role

 My medications are so costly, I hit that out of pocket max by July this year and now my insurance covers everything except co-pays.
 Medication costs are by far my biggest expense.

-Reflecting on this triggered my dive into the world of medication cost.
 Why the hell does it cost so damn much.
 Who is calling the shots here?

 Let’s start at the root